-The reason we use flash is that flash is very bright (and very fast) for easy camera exposure when light is needed.
+The reason we use flash is that flash is very bright (and its duration is very fast to freeze movement) for easy camera exposure when light is needed.
 In comparison, the brightest household light bulbs are dim for photography, not nearly sunlight bright.
 Without flash, even reasonably lighted rooms will suffer from needing long slow shutter speeds, or high ISO, or probably both.
 Light bulbs are continuous light, which can be fine for still life photography, when a one second shutter speed is no problem (on a tripod), but which is unacceptable for pictures of people, who tend to move.
-Flash is about instantaneously fast (freezing motion) which also allows us to create the lighting, to add it like we want it to be, to place flash wherever we want the light, and to be made soft as we might desire, etc.
+Flash is relatively about instantaneously fast (freezing motion).
+Flash also allows us to create the lighting, to add it like we want it to be, to place flash wherever we want the light, and to be made soft as we might desire, etc.

 Flash photography is many things.
 There is on-camera flash and off-camera flash, manual flash and automatic TTL flash, and direct flash and bounce flash.
 There is fill flash in bright sun, multiple flash units, studio and portrait and table top flash in umbrellas, high speed flash, and more.
 Lighting is a big and fun subject, but before anyone can get much into "lighting", there are a few more fundamental basics we need to know, about "light".
 In all of these cases, there are basic differences between flash and existing continuous ambient light.
-Unfortunately, one downside of automation today is that many photographers have not bothered to learn the actual basics.
-They can only get whatever their camera does (and cameras are much dumber than we might imagine).
-But knowing what to expect is the biggest part of knowing how to deal with it.
+Unfortunately, one downside of automation today is that many photographers don't bother to learn any basics any more.
+They can only get whatever their camera might do (and even the fanciest cameras are much dumber than we might imagine).
+The photographers brain is the most important tool.
+Seeing and then knowing what to expect is the biggest part of knowing how to deal with it.
 When we know why, then we know how, and then it's easy.
-Flash is not difficult, it is just different than either sunlight or regular continuous room light, and we need to understand flash too.
+Flash is not difficult.
+Flash may seem puzzling because it is just different than the sunlight or regular continuous room light we are used to, so we need to understand flash too.

-In short summary, the major points, the basics you need to understand, the really big deal about using flash, is:
+In short summary, the major points, the basics (always needing a few IFs and BUTs) that you need to understand, the really big deal about using flash, is:

 "Lighting" is a skill to be developed (which is mostly about learning to actually "see" the results, to look, to notice, to actually realize what you see, to think, to actually be aware of what happened).
 But the flash is just a light, and we can see exactly what it does (if we just bother to look at the result, carefully enough to actually "see" it).
 Anything you cannot see should not matter in a picture, however, we do learn to observe much more with experience.
 Much of the problem is that beginners probably have not yet learned to see much, and you should be aware that the ability to "see" is the main thing to be learned about lighting.
 There is a page about that too.
 Flash is just additional illumination, however we can aim and modify the light to be like we want it to be, and we can learn to control the shadows it makes.
 This concern is not so much speaking of the shadows behind the subject, because generally we try to eliminate those.
 This is speaking of learning to notice and see the shadows and soft gradient tones ON the subject's face, intentionally created by off-camera lighting (including bounce flash).